 Due to these risks, it’s crucial to ask these five questions before cosigning your child’s student loan.

-1. What happens when I cosign a loan?
+1. What happens when I become a student loan cosigner?

 In an ideal scenario, you help your student get the loan.
 You do not make payments because the student is the borrower and they are primarily responsible.